Noisy Interactive Quantum Communication: Results in Other Models

-The idea for this proof is to use the symmetry of the depolarizing channel for entanglement distribution to actually simulate one direction of the use of the quantum depolarizing channel with classical feedback used for teleportation.
-Then apply a coherent version of the idea to use the inner product protocol to communicate, as in the proof of Theorem \ref{th:iidshentopt}, to use the depolarizing channel to distribute quantum entanglement, and then further use the depolarizing channel (again with the inner product protocol used this time to communicate classical information) to teleport.
+The idea for this proof is to use the fact that distributing an EPR pair over a quantum depolarizing channel produces a Werner state, which is symmetric under the interchange of Alice and Bob (see \cref{sec:nsent} for a definition of Werner states).
+Moreover, if Bob uses the free classical feedback to teleport to Alice with these Werner states, this creates a virtual depolarizing channel from him to Alice, with the same parameter as the actual channel from Alice to him.
+Hence, a quantum depolarizing channel from Alice to Bob along with free classical feedback is sufficient to simulate depolarizing channels in both directions, and the total number of uses of the depolarizing channel is the same in both cases.

-Similar to what was argued in the proof of Theorem \ref{th:iidshentopt} for classical communication, it is clear that for some protocols of length $N$ fitting our general framework in the noiseless model can be used to communicate up to $\frac{N}{2}$ qubits in each direction.
-Hence, since our simulation protocols of length $N^\prime$ can be simulated by $N^\prime$ uses of a depolarizing channel from Alice to Bob supplemented by classical feedback from Bob to Alice, we cannot have a rate of communication better than $\frac{N}{2 Q_B}$ for small enough error.
-To prove that a protocol to compute a binary function is sufficient, we once again consider the inner product function $IP_n$.
-Note that what we achieved in the proof of Theorem \ref{th:iidshentopt} using the protocol for $IP_n$ is actualy stronger than $\Theta (N)$ bits of classical communication: we had a coherent bit channel \cite{Har04} for $\Theta (N)$ cobits (coherent bits), which can be used to distribute $\Theta (N)$ ebits (EPR pairs).
-But then we can perform teleportation of $\Theta (N)$ qubits from Alice to Bob by once again using the $IP_n$ protocol, but this time to transmit the classical teleportation measurement information.
+Similar to what was argued in the proof of \cref{th:iidshentopt} for classical communication, there exist protocols of length $N$ that fit our general framework in the noiseless model and can be used to communicate up to $\tfrac{N}{2}$ qubits in each direction.
+Hence, since our simulation protocols of length $N^\prime$ can be simulated by $N^\prime$ uses of a depolarizing channel from Alice to Bob supplemented by classical feedback from Bob to Alice, we cannot have a rate of communication better than $\tfrac{N}{2 C_Q^\rB}$ for small enough error.

-We have thus used the length $N^\prime$ simulation protocol at most $4$ times (depending whether or not the noiseless one was computing the $IP_n$ function coherently to begin with) over the depolarizing channel from Alice to Bob, with (free, perfect) classical feedback from Bob to Alice, and succeeded at transmitting $\Theta (N)$ qubits, so we must have that $N^\prime \in \Omega (\frac{1}{Q_B} N)$ for the simulation to succeed with small error.
-Note that we once again make the reasonable assumption that in the case in which the initial protocol is not coherent, we can run the simulation protocol backward over the noisy channel at the same communication cost.
-Details will appear in a future version of this work.